Mattedigital/learning_log/mvc/redux.md

 To connect a Component with the _Redux Store_, we need to import the connect function from react-redux library and pass it some parameters to be described.

+Key principles of redux:

+1. The state is only ever read only.
+2. The state can only ever be changed by dispatching an action.
+3. To describe state mutations you have to write a function that takes the previous state of the app, the action being dispatched  & returns the next state of the app.
+This function needs to be a pure function.